KomatiBhavaniSankar/LikeStream/README.md

 - **Create a Feature Branch:** Work on a new feature or fix on a separate branch.
 - **Submit a Pull Request:** Submit a pull request with your changes.

+# Licensing

+Specify the license under which the project is distributed.
+For example:
+This project is licensed under the MIT License - see the [LICENSE]() file for details.